 Maybe you already know that every state across Australia has enacted regulations governing the use of mobile phones while driving or commonly known as Mobile Phone Road Rules.
 Using a smartphone while driving or riding can be distracting, increasing the driver’s chance of being involved in a crash.

 Working as a food delivery driver undoubtedly requires you to take a look at your mobile phone more often.
-Whether it’s to accept delivery requests when it appears on the screen or to help you find restaurant and customer address by using online maps apps like Waze or Google Maps.
+Whether it’s to accept delivery requests when they appear on the screen or to help you find the restaurant and customer address by using online maps apps like Waze or Google Maps.

 We recommend that you learn more about the law that applies in your state to avoid heavy penalties including demerit points and fines.

-As we already know, online food and grocery delivery service are booming lately, starting with the arrival of Uber Eats.
+As we already know, online food and grocery delivery services have been booming lately, starting with the arrival of Uber Eats.
 This kind of service becomes necessary during 2020 when some people can’t go out of their house to get their favourite meals.
 At that time this service has become one of the essential services in the country along with cafes and restaurants that are allowed to sell takeaway food and beverage.

 Since the demand for meal delivery services is rising, food delivery service providers such as Uber continue to open up opportunities for those who want to earn income by becoming gig delivery drivers.